NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 225 to 220
 - Works like a level up character with 2G mode having no passive lift or meter drain
+- 2G has health drain at a slower rate, taking 1 damage every 20 frames, or 3 per second
 - Damages adjusted between all forms:
     - 5B: 9,13,17 > 9,12,15
     - 6B: 11, 17, 22 > 11,15,19